<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 Digital pressure gauges are less vulnerable to shock and vibration than analog or mechanical pressure gauges, but it is a good practice to protect all pressure devices for better performance.
 The impact of shock and vibration will damage mechanical pressure gauges in several ways:

-• Pressure spikes and pulsation effects are clearly visual on mechanical pressure gauges as the pointer upsurges rapidly in response.
+• Pressure spikes and pulsation effects are visual on mechanical pressure gauges as the pointer upsurges rapidly in response.

 • If the pointer fluctuates, it’s difficult to accurately read the pressure gauge.